Amity Regional High School: Theater department

+During the 2023–2024 school year, the program performed the play Love / Sick, and the musical Mean Girls.

-During the 2019-2020 school year, the program is scheduled to perform the play Dancing At Lugnasa and the musical The Drowsy Chaperone.
+During the 2024–2025 school year, the program performed the play The Minutes, and the musical The Little Mermaid.

-During the 2021-2022 school year, the program is performed the play Puffs, and the musical Mamma Mia!
+During the 2025-2026 school year, the program will perform the play Prelude to a Kiss and the musical My Fair Lady.

 Debate Team

 One of the most active and competitive clubs at Amity include the Amity Debate Team.
-In the 2019-2020 school year, the Amity Debate Team competed in the International Public Policy Forum competition.
+In the 2019–2020 school year, the Amity Debate Team competed in the International Public Policy Forum (IPPF) competition.
 The team advanced to the Elite Eight finals, ranking Top 8 internationally and given the chance to compete for the championship.
 Unfortunately, the competition was cancelled due to COVID-19 shutdowns, and the team was awarded $2,500.
+In the 2021–2022 school year, the Amity Debate Team once again advanced into the Elite Eight finals, qualifying them for the final in-person debate in New York City.
+At the in-person tournament, the Amity team advanced to the semifinal, being named a Top 4 team and awarded $3,000.

 The Amity Debate Team is also known for competing monthly in the Connecticut Debate Association, championing multiple debates every year from 2017 to 2020 and being the school with the most amount state finals qualifiers in 2019 and 2020.